microsoft/ADBench/README.md

 ## Aim

-To provide a running-time comparison for different tools for automatic differentiation.
-Should eventually output a set of relevant graphs.
+To provide a running-time comparison for different tools for automatic differentiation, as described in https://arxiv.org/abs/1807.10129, (source in Documentaion/ms.tex) Output a set of relevant graphs.

 ## Prerequisites